JamesBarwell/lilypond-folk-tunes/README.md

 - Better use of analysis brackets to add contextual information, e.g. repeated transposed segments
 - Automatic colouring to aid readability, e.g. intervals, scotch-snaps
 - How to best add variations
+  * tried using tags, but breaks sets because doesn't seem possible to specify exports
+  * try putting all variations at end, and find a way to link to the variation point, either text or something proper (bar number?).
+Still need to filter out though.
+  * tried ossias.
+They work, but default to below.
+You'd have to name the main staff to then put them above.
+Also probably can't filter out of sets.
+- Improve the book generation script